beck1888/cosmic-threads/backend/assets/scripts/ai_script_gen_prompt.md

     "tool_name": "speak",
     "tool_params": {
       "speaker": "Luna",
       "text": "You said it Jake!
 But thanks so much for hanging around to really dive into it.
 And thanks to all of you wonderful listeners for sticking around and learning with us!
-We'll see you all again on Podmate very, very soon!"
+We'll see you all again on Cosmic Threads very, very soon!"
     }
   }
 ]